binghe/Acrobat-Actions/README.md

 The (Custom) Commands are new features since DC 2015, as single-step Actions.
 They're not supported in XI and prior versions.

+## Usage

+The main entry is Action Wizards (动作向导) in Acrobat Pro, where you can import Actions and Custom Commands.

+To import a toolset into Acrobat DC, simply open that file (`*.aaui`).

-Some Actions and Commands require special Preflight profile (in this repository), which must be also imported.
+NOTE: Some Actions and Commands require special Preflight profile (in this repository), which must be also imported.

 ## Forthcoming